-Dublin, the Irish capital and home to the best Craic in Europe, is a popular destination for a late break with Latebreaks.
+Dublin City, is the Irish capital and home to the best Craic in Europe, it is a very popular destination for a late break with Latebreaks.

 Clarence – Morgan – GFH – Harding – Temple Bar – Riverhouse – Fitzsimons to name a few.